 How could these guys not be frothing at the mouth to get Arnie’s bag?
 It was just a practice round, no real pressure.
 His reputation of being fair, friendly and a big tipper was well known.
 What the heck?
 So I approached the wisest and longest serving caddie there, a guy named Fletcher Gaines, and asked him “Hey Fletch, how come none of the guys want Palmer’s bag?”
 Fletch, now in the Caddie Hall of Fame, passed away in 2010.
 Among caddies and the smarter members, he was royalty.
 There are too many stories to even try to impart how ingrained and part of the Pinehurst culture Fletcher was.
 Here’s 1:

 Exxon Oil’s top execs were in town once, the top 12 guys.
 (Some guy named Rex Tillerson was in the group) They only wanted to play #2 and money was not an issue.
 They wanted the best caddies and would pay handsomely for the privilege.
 I was at the tip of that spear.
 I controlled who, what, where, when, how and most importantly, how much?
 Another call from upstairs came (same clueless guy as above) with the direction “Make sure Fletcher gets the CEO”.
 OK, I could do that.

 It’s difficult to describe how rich and pointedly descriptive the caddie-player experience is.
 The golfer is doing something he loves.
 Pinehurst # 2 is an ABSOLUTE DESTINATION, a gem, a miracle, Donald Ross’ masterpiece.
 US Opens, Ryder Cups and countless other PGA events and world class amateur championships have been held here.
-It’s the American version of golf’s Nirvana, rivaled only by Augusta, Pebble Beach, St. Andrews and a select other few.
+It’s the American version of golf’s Nirvana, rivaled only by Augusta, Pebble Beach, Pine Valley and a select other few.
 To be able to play that track with a caddie like Fletcher Gaines was the epitome of the game’s history and gravitas.
 (Among many caddie accolades, Fletcher caddied for Hogan, DeMerrit, Byron Nelson and in the Masters for Bing Crosby’s son, Nathaniel Crosby.)